Claire-Fisher/colour-theory-ms1/README.md

   - Fix: Increased footer padding-left in media query (max-wdith:450px).

 ### Unfixed Bugs

-- Site wide 'colour'-bg IDs should be changed to classes instead.
-All IDs throughtout site would then need changing.
-Some conflicts created in styling when a bootstrap imported sections are used and already have their own ID attributes.
-Duplicate ID's create visibility issues for assistive technologies and therefore reduces the sites accessibility rating.

 - Some positioning issues and text-background showing on colour-splats on home-page on small screen sizes.